adcimon/cheatsheets/webrtc/webrtc.md

 * **Authentication**.
 Exchange certificates for secure communication.
 * **Media capabilities**.
 Both peers need to agree in the media formats the session will support.
-* **Connection candidates**.
+* **Connection endpoints**.
 Each peer needs to know hot to send data to the other peer.

 It is up to the application to ensure that this out-of-bounds communication is performed securely and accessible for both peers.